“Politicians have the same occupational hazard as generals – focusing on the last battle and overreacting to that.”

 I may not be great at market timing, but I’m pretty darn good at picking a bottom to withdraw money.
 The market proceeded to start an inexorable climb back, as if everyone in the world had been sitting on the sidelines waiting for my capitulation to signal that it was time to pour money back into the market.

 Monkey Brain refused, naturally, to look at the evidence of the rising market to admit that perhaps we’d not made the best possible investment decision.
 We’d bought a paid-off investment property that was providing us with a rent check every month, but I had the nagging fear that I’d been a little trigger happy when it came to selling our market investments.

-You’d think that the little nagging feeling would have been a signal to me that something was wrong (to read about whether or not you should trust that little nagging feeling, subscribe to my free newsletter).
+You’d think that the little nagging feeling would have been a signal to me that something was wrong.
 It wasn’t.